Copyright in AI Pre-Training Data Filtering: Regulatory Landscape and Mitigation Strategies: Regulatory Landscape of AI Training Data

 \subsubsection{GDPR}

-The GDPR applies to any personal data regardless of its source, requiring controllers to identify a lawful basis under Article 6 before processing personal data for AI training \cite{termly2024gdpr}.
-Recent enforcement actions, including the Italian DPA's fine against OpenAI, have focused on companies' failure to identify appropriate lawful bases for training AI models \cite{dataprotectionreport2025edpb}.\\ Article 14 requires controllers to inform data subjects when processing personal data obtained from sources other than the data subject themselves, including publicly available data \cite{termly2024gdpr}.
+The GDPR applies to the processing of personal data within its territorial scope, regardless of whether the data is obtained directly from data subjects or from publicly available or third-party sources. \cite{termly2024gdpr}.
+Recent enforcement actions, including proceedings involving OpenAI, have focused on inadequate justification of lawful bases, particularly failures in interest balancing, transparency, and purpose limitation in the context of AI training.\cite{dataprotectionreport2025edpb}.\\ Article 14 requires controllers to inform data subjects when processing personal data obtained from sources other than the data subject themselves, including publicly available data \cite{termly2024gdpr}.
 This creates obligations to respect contextual privacy expectations - for example, scraping should not occur where sites actively prohibit it via robots.txt or from platforms aimed at minors \cite{skadden2025cnil}.\\ Controllers must inform data subjects of their right to object (Article 21) when processing is based on legitimate interests, and in some cases provide specific notification and opportunity to object before processing occurs \cite{dataprotectionreport2024gdpr}.\\

 A critical compliance gap emerges when new websites containing infringing content appear online but have not yet been identified or added to prohibited content databases.
 AI companies could unknowingly scrape this content for model training, raising questions about liability distribution between the AI company, content detection systems, and rights holders.\\ Under the EU AI Act's current framework, this scenario exposes multiple liability layers:\\ 1.
 Regulatory Liability\\ The EU AI Code of Practice's "good faith" protection period ended in August 2025, meaning AI companies now face immediate regulatory enforcement for non-compliance.
 Companies can no longer rely on collaborative improvement periods with the AI Office and may face direct penalties for using prohibited training data.\\ 2.
 Copyright Liability\\ Separate from regulatory enforcement, rights holders retain the ability to pursue copyright infringement claims in national courts under existing copyright law \cite{eucopyright2019}.
 The Code of Practice provides no shield against these civil lawsuits, creating parallel legal exposure.